Onto-Med/gfo-light/docs/README.md

 ## Processual Entity

-Processual entities include processes and processual aggregates.
+Processual entities include processes and process aggregates.

 Processes are concrete individuals that happen in time and have a temporal extension (chronoid/time interval).
 Processes represent dynamic knowledge.
 A football match, a treatment of a patient in a hospital or the course of an illness are examples of processes.